 Can you burn coal in a wood burning stove?

 Any kind of wood can be burned on your stove, but it is really important to only burn seasoned wood.
-This is wood that is at least a year old and has been allowed to dry out.
+This is wood that is at least a year old and has been allowed to dry out properly.

 You can, or course buy multi-fuel stoves that are able to burn coal and wood.
 These can be a very popular choice and give you flexibility when thinking about fuel.
-Coal can burn for a long time and produce a lot of heat and it can also be stored in a small space.
-A bag of coal can be kept in a garage and can produce a lot of heat.
-Wood is less efficient and obviously needs to be stored correctly.
-The flip side of this is that some people are unhappy about the way coal is mined and burnt.
+Coal can produce a lot of heat for a long time and can also be stored conveniently in a small space.
+However, many people are unhappy about the way coal is mined and burned.
+Whereas, wood is less efficient and needs to be stored correctly to prevent dampening and damaging.

 Will a wood burning stove heat the whole house?

 In some cases, this may well be possible.
-Once again, it is important to recognise that the type of wood burner you have will affect its performance.
+It’s important to recognise that the type of wood burner you have will affect its performance.
 However, with a back boiler, it is very possible for a wood burning stove to heat a property in its entirety and do so efficiently.
 A back boiler is a system where the heat from the fire is used to heat water which can then be used in a central heating system.
-There are a number of ways this can work including just hot water for a water tank to fully integrated heating systems that work alongside a traditional boiler.
-Stoves are able to spread the heat far further around the house than you might expect from an open fire.
+There are a number of ways this can work including a hot water tank to fully integrated heating systems that work alongside a traditional boiler.
+Stoves are able to spread the heat further around the house than you might initially expect from an open fire.

 Can you have a wood burning stove with no chimney?

 Whilst it is possible to have a wood burning stove installed if you do not have a chimney, it will require some extra work to carry it out safely.
-You can have a flue installed (called a twin wall flue system)in your property in order to use your wood burning stove.
-These systems are not a great deal of money and can be installed through the roof or on the outside of the building depending on a number of factors.
-This does mean you can still have a wood burner even if you do not have a chimney.
+You can have a flue installed (also known as a twin wall flue system) in your property in order to use your wood burning stove.
+These systems are inexpensive and can be installed through the roof or on the outside of the building depending on a number of factors.
+This therefore means you can still have a wood burner even if you do not have a chimney.

 If you would like any advice on the type of stove best suited to your home, fuels, installation, brands and more then get in touch with us today.